01Get a Property Valuation Analysis

 The lender will want more than a value before it agrees to a short sale.
 It needs to know why the homeowner must sell.
 Why can't he just continue living there?

 It must be convincing and complete.
-The lender must immediately understand that the seller is in a position where it's either a short sale or a foreclosure or bankruptcy.
+The lender must immediately understand that the seller is in a position where it's either a short sale, foreclosure or bankruptcy.
 The hardship he's experiencing isn't likely to be resolved in the near future.
 It might be unemployment, divorce, the death of a spouse, a serious illness, or an uninsured loss.

 The more ammunition the seller has to convince the lender that his back is against the wall, the more likely he is to get a good response.
 He should include details about his income, other assets he might own, and all the debts he owes.
 The lender will want to see that he can't qualify for another loan to hold him over until his financial situation improves.
 He doesn't own any assets that he can sell to raise cash.